pmikstacki/bscript/docs/index.md

 XS allows developers to add custom expressions, keywords, operators, and statements through its `IParseExtension` interface.

-XS’s extensibility makes it future-proof.
+XS s extensibility makes it future-proof.
 By allowing developers to easily add constructs tailored to their domain, XS ensures that the language can evolve with changing requirements.
 Unlike other tools that lock developers into fixed capabilities, XS encourages customization and innovation.